 This course is designed to enable students to acquire basic skills of company accounting.
-Topics covered include the application of accounting entries for setting-up a company, alteration of capital, mergers, take-over, amalgamations; tax effect accounting; the presentation of accounts including consolidated statements for holding companies, (including foreign subsidiaries and associated companies); liquidations of companies; and equity accounting for associate companies.
+Topics covered include the application of accounting entries for setting-up a company, alteration of capital; corporate governance; tax effect accounting; valuations and acquisitions of company assets (including entities); the presentation of accounts including consolidated financial statements for parent companies, (including foreign subsidiaries and associated companies); liquidations of companies; joint ventures; and equity accounting for associate companies.
 Formerly ACC3115.

 On successful completion of this course, students should be able to:

 - demonstrate the ability to interpret and apply the accounting standards relating to company regulations and operations, corporate governance for accountants, company income tax, business combinations, company consolidations, joint ventures, company foreign operations and liquidations